skrattaren/apf.rst/apf.rst

 + [p.
 23] "'Let's have no fighting, please.
 This is, after all, a council of war.'"

-  Echoes the movie "`Dr Strangelove`_".
+  Echoes the movie **Dr Strangelove**.
 See also the annotation for p.156 of "`The Colour of Magic`_".

 + [p.
 25] "The Artful Nudger scowled."

-  A character in Dickens' "`Oliver Twist`_" is called the Artful Dodger.
+  A character in Dickens' **Oliver Twist** is called the Artful Dodger.

 + [p.
 26] "'Wib wib wib.'
 'Wob wob wob.'"